Transcript #374: Climbing the Python Web Mountain

 07:27 It's a way to do it.

-07:28 So and then the last one is a replace function calls with event driven and purchase.
+07:28 And then the last one is replace function calls with event driven approaches.

 07:34 So like callbacks and stuff like that.